 In my former life, I was an outcomes analyst at a regional hospital.
 We investigated the effects of MTBI (concussion) in athletes.
 Since coming to Franklin, my research interests include factors that influence the adoption or avoidance of health related behaviors such as exercising.
 Most of my work is done through a social cognitive lens, understanding how we think about ourselves and others influence our interactions.
 I also have an interest in the scholarship of teaching and learning.
-The psychology department has collaborated on multiple projects regarding effectiveness of different teaching methods in the psychology curriculum.
+The department of psychology has collaborated on multiple projects regarding effectiveness of different teaching methods in the psychology curriculum.

 During my undergraduate years I was told the same thing!
 However, after doing some basic research I realized that due to the breadth of the field, there are many career paths both at a Bachelor’s and M.A./Ph.D. level that use psychology on a daily basis.
 Whether you want to pursue a business focus and work in HR or whether you want to provide direct care and case management services, psychology is an excellent discipline to help you better understand the what and why of human thought and behavior.
 And beyond your career, you will continuously draw upon your psychology knowledge in your personal life as you navigate relationships with friends and family.
 You should study what you are passionate about!

 We pride ourselves on individualized attention.
 Since faculty are also the academic advisers, we spend time talking through each step in the process from securing letters of recommendation to writing personal statements to taking the GRE.
 In response, we’ve had students successfully admitted to graduate programs in school counseling, clinical mental health, social work, experimental psychology, and industrial organizational psychology.
 Students have felt strongly supported during a typically stressful process and have given feedback that they are more prepared for their graduate work than others in their cohort.

 Psi Chi Steering Committee – Midwestern Region (2012-present)